 Blepharoplasty, or eyelid rejuvenation, is the removal of excess skin and fat from the upper and/or lower eyelids.

-One of the first facial features that begins to show signs of ageing are our eyes.
+One of the first facial features that begins to show signs of aging are our eyes.

 Have you ever awakened in the morning, looked at yourself in the mirror, and wondered where those puffs and bags came from?
 Similarly, have you noticed that your upper eyelid skin has folded over on itself almost down to the base of your eyelashes?
 And did you say to yourself, “I thought only my grandmother/grandfather looked like that?”